 125 hours x £85 hourly rate = £10,625 total

-As mentioned previously, a flat fee is worked out based on an estimation of the time it will take to complete a project.
+As mentioned previously, flat interior design fees are worked out based on an estimation of the time it will take to complete a project.
 For each project, you may also want to take into account things like the square footage of the property and the difficulty level of the project.

 Here is an example of how to price a flat project fee: